-Last spring, Cope quit her job at a local demonstration kitchen, where she hosted cooking classes and chef demos.
+In the spring of 2016, Cope quit her job at a local demonstration kitchen, where she hosted cooking classes and chef demos.
 She was looking for a new challenge, a new adventure.

 That’s when she got a text from a friend that said he’d found her next gig: “I asked what it was, and he texted me back saying ax throwing, and I said to him in return, ‘I think your phone autocorrected.
 What did you really mean?’”

 “And from there… here we are,” she says.
 “I can tell you this is not how I thought my career path would go.”

 Cope threw her first ax that May.

 “It sucked,” Cope says of that first throw, which bounced off the wood and hit the ground.
 But she got a bull’s-eye on her second attempt.